microsoftgraph/microsoft-graph-docs-contrib/includes/data-connect-quickstart-06.md

     ![Screenshot of the resource page with Open Synapse Studio highlighted](../concepts/images/azure-synapse-studio-tile.png)

 1. By default, Azure Synapse Analytics will use an integration runtime that auto-resolves the region.
-Data Connect requires that your source, destination, and integration runtime exist in the same Microsoft 365 region.
-Therefore, we recommend that you create a new integration runtime with a fixed region.
+We recommend for the context of this tutorial in the developer tenant, to use default auto-resolve.

     1. Switch to **Manage (toolbox icon) > Integration runtimes > New**.